Periodontal Therapy - Rocky Mount, NC

-Dr. Belton & Dr. Schrimper understand and arrest gum disease.
+Dr. Belton & Dr. Schrimper Offer Gum Disease Treatment

 Up to 80 percent of the population has some form of gum disease, whether they know it or not.
 Characterized by a persistent bacterial infection surrounding one tooth or several teeth, gum disease causes little discomfort and produces few obvious symptoms in the early stages.
 When periodontal disease is not treated, it will spread and compromise gums, teeth, bone, and it can lead to heart disease and strokes, as well as diabetes and pregnancy complications.